Hindu Calendar & Panchang 2026

 * Tithi timings follow lunar movement and may transition near midnight.
 This table reflects the current Hindu date in Indian Standard Time.

 The Hindu calendar is one of the oldest and most fascinating time-keeping systems in the world.
 But with its different months, special days, and calculations based on the sun and moon, it can often seem very complex to a beginner.
 You may have wondered why the dates for festivals like Diwali and Holi change every year.
-It is because they follow the rhythm of this traditional calendar.
+They follow the rhythm of this traditional calendar because of this.

 These are the key festivals for the current month.
-Explore the full Hindu Festivals 2025 month-wise table to discover all major Hindu celebrations with dates, Tithis, and weekdays.
+Explore the full Hindu Festivals 2026 month-by-month table to discover all major Hindu celebrations, including dates, Tithis, and weekdays.

 Unlike the simple Gregorian calendar we use every day, the traditional Hindu calendar is “lunisolar.”
 This just means it keeps track of time using both the cycles of the Moon (for the dates) and the Sun (for the year and seasons).
 This is why it feels so connected to nature.
 The most important parts to understand are the lunar days (Tithis), the fortnights (Pakshas), and the months (Masas).